Predict the Retrieval! Test time adaptation for Retrieval Augmented Generation: Related Work

 Retrieval Augmented Generation (RAG) \cite{lewis2020retrieval} has emerged as a powerful paradigm for enhancing large language models (LLMs) with external knowledge.
 By integrating a retrieval system with LLMs, RAG enables models to access and leverage external knowledge sources during generation, effectively addressing the limitations of static, parameterized knowledge in LLMs.

 Recent advances in RAG have focused on several key directions.
 First, researchers have explored dynamic retrieval processes \cite{jiang-etal-2023-active,jeong-etal-2024-adaptive} to improve the relevance of retrieved content.
 Second, various filtering mechanisms \cite{robustlm,yu2024rankrag} have been developed to eliminate irrelevant contexts and enhance RAG robustness.
 Additionally, instruction-tuning methods \cite{liu2024chatqa,lin2024radit} have been specifically designed to improve LLMs' search and RAG capabilities.
+Recent work has also explored knowledge boundary alignment \cite{sun2025dividethenalign}, uncertainty-aware long-context modeling \cite{li2024uncertaintyrag}, and reinforcement learning for question answering \cite{sun2025kbqar1,sun2026gapd}.